-- Overall, we rate The Conversation Least Biased based on covering both the right-center and left-center politically, as well as covering evidence based topics.
-We also rate them High for factual reporting due to excellent sourcing of information and a clean fact check record.
-In fact, The Conversation is an IFCN fact checker.
+- Overall, we rate The Conversation Least Biased based on covering both the right-center and left-center politically, as well as covering evidence-based topics.
+We also rate them Very High for factual reporting due to excellent sourcing of information and a clean fact check record.
+In fact, The Conversation is an IFCN fact-checker.

 Founded in 2010, The Conversation is an independent, not-for-profit media outlet.
-Articles are authored by academics, edited by professional journalists and freely available online, and for republication through creative commons license.
+Academics, edited by professional journalists author articles, and freely available online and for republication through a creative commons license.
 The Australian website launched in March 2011, and has expanded into editions in the United Kingdom (UK) in 2013, United States (U.S.) in 2014, Africa in 2015, France in 2015, Canada in 2017, Indonesia in 2017, Spain in 2018.

-In 2016, The Conversation’s FactCheck unit become the first fact-checking team in Australia and one of only two worldwide accredited by the International Fact-Checking Network, which is an alliance of fact-checkers hosted at the Poynter Institute in the U.S. The current editor is Misha Ketchell
+In 2016, The Conversation’s FactCheck unit became the first fact-checking team in Australia and one of only two worldwide accredited by the International Fact-Checking Network, an alliance of fact-checkers hosted at the Poynter Institute in the U.S. The current editor is Misha Ketchell.